This article has been reviewed by Wego‘s editorial team to ensure that the content is up to date & accurate.

 Qatar visa on arrival fee

-The Qatar visa on arrival is absolutely free of cost for all the travellers eligible for the visa.
+The Qatar visa on arrival is absolutely free of cost for all travellers eligible for the visa.
 The extension or renewal of the Qatar visa on arrival is also free of cost.

 Qatar visa on arrival extension

-- visit the Ministry of Interior (MOI) website here.
+- Visit the Ministry of Interior (MOI) website here.

-- fill in all the details, including “Visa Number” (can be found on the sticker attached to your passport), “Passport Number”, and “Nationality”.
+- Fill in all the details, including “Visa Number” (can be found on the sticker attached to your passport), “Passport Number”, and “Nationality”.

-- enter the Captcha displayed on the screen accurately.
+- Enter the Captcha displayed on the screen accurately.

-- click on ‘Extend’.
+- Click on ‘Extend’.

 Your Qatar visa on arrival will now be extended for 30 days.